Social Order Maintenance Act

 Article 60

-The punished party or the police authority which has referred the case may waive the right to file an appeal.
+The punished party or the police agency that has referred the case may waive the right to file an appeal.

-The waiver prescribed in the preceding paragraph shall be filed in writing to the original ruling authority.
+The waiver prescribed in the preceding paragraph shall be filed to the original ruling authority in writing.

 Article 61

-The appeal against a ruling made by a police authority or a summary court may be withdrawn before the result of it been determined.
+The appeal against a ruling made by a police agency or a summary court may be withdrawn before the result has been determined.

-The withdrawal of an appeal to the ruling of a police authority or a summary court should be filed in writing to the original authority which has received the appeal.
+The withdrawal of an appeal to the ruling of a police agency or a summary court should be filed in writing to the original authority which has received the appeal.

 Article 62

-A person who waives their right to appeal or withdraws their appeal to the ruling made by a police authority or a summary court loses his right to do so.
+A person who waives their right to appeal or withdraws their appeal to the ruling made by a police agency or a summary court loses his right to do so.

 Part 3 Sub-Provisions